Walaakhkh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This directory contains SQL scripts for database management.
+This is mysql readme file